wolfgangw/backports/README.md

 ### Couple of todos

-- Some Assetmap options (Offsets, volume indices) are not handled
+- Assetmap options chunks, offsets, volume indices are not handled
 - Marker lists are not handled
-- Check Signer.X509IssuerSerial info (names tbd)
+- Check Signer.X509IssuerSerial issuer name
 - Sound present in SMPTE DCP reels?
 - Verbosity levels

 Thanks to Julik for his Timecode library (https://github.com/guerilla-di/timecode).

 Tested on linux and Mac OS boxes.
-Let me know if dcp_inspect actually runs on Windows.
+Thanks to Terrence for trying on a Windows system (it executed but the libxml infrastructure required for schema checking did not work, so there.
+Wip)

 Copyright 2011-2012 Wolfgang Woehl